hwjiang1510/hwjiang1510.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-* I am now a second-year master student at CSE Department, [UC San Diego](https://ucsd.edu/).
+* I am a 2nd year master student at CSE Department, [UC San Diego](https://ucsd.edu/).
 My advisor is [Prof. Xiaolong Wang](https://xiaolonw.github.io/).

 * My research interest is building intelligent systems that can actively interact with the environment, with the ability of perception, reasoning and generalization.